Health Act 2006: Chapter 2 – Age of sale for tobacco etc

-Children and Young Persons (Sale of Tobacco etc.) Order 2007

 The Children and Young Persons (Sale of Tobacco etc.) Order 2007 (SI 2007/767) is a statutory instrument issued by the United Kingdom government on 7 March 2007, made possible by this chapter of the Health Act 2006, which raised the minimum age for buying tobacco in England and Wales from 16 to 18, taking effect on 1 October 2007.
 The introduction of this change was the subject of a major government publicity campaign.

-Part 7 - Final provisions
+Part 7 – Final provisions

-Section 83 - Commencement
+Section 83 – Commencement

 The following orders have been made under this section: